4Rs Climate Action Projects

 4Rs Lessons and Activities

 Use real issues to engage students in real-world learning!
 Aligned with Common Core and Next Generation Science Standards, lessons and 4Rs Climate Action Projects are designed to review and support math, science and English language arts concepts and skills.
-A StopWaste educator will visit your classroom and facilitate an up-to 3-part series of 2-hour lessons which includes:
+A StopWaste educator will visit your classroom and facilitate an up-to 3-part series of 2-hour lessons.Examples of lessons include:

 Students will be introduced to the environmental theme and vocabulary by becoming “Garbologists” and conduct waste audits at home and school.